SAP-samples/logistics-business-network-integration/README.md

 To be able to communicate to LBN carriers or network partners have to request for a free test B2B account.
 Click on the below link and follow the steps in the [link](https://www.sapstore.com/solutions/46401/) to request for a new B2B test account in LBN.

-(Ravish System Connection App)
 After completion of your request, you will be provided with a login URL to SAP LBN and also credentials.
-Please use these URL and credentials to access LBN UIs and for maintaining configurations
+Please use these URL and credentials to access LBN UIs and for maintaining configurations.
+You may refere this [video](https://video.sap.com/media/t/1_igc0uy3u) to view how to setup outbound connections and inbound connections.

-(Ravish -> Benito)
 For all the LBN provider APIs(inbound to LBN), when you call our endpoint, you would need to  procure an OAuth 2.0 client Id and secret.
 This can be procured by reporting an incident.
 Use the application component - SCM-LBN-INT in [sap support portal](support.sap.com) Please mention the LBNID created for you account.
 To know the LBN ID, login to SAP LBN  and open the business profile tile.

 The OAuth Id will be needed by you to call our endpoint for all the provider APIs.